 Here, our guide explores what VAT fraud is, how to report VAT fraud anonymously and what to do if you’ve been reported for HMRC VAT fraud.

 What is VAT fraud?

-- Not being registered for VAT when they should be
+- Not being registered for VAT at all, when they should be

 - Asking for indirect payments or payments dispersed across different names

-HMRC recommends further safety guidelines to keep in mind for your protection:
+For your protection, HMRC recommends further safety guidelines to consider: